$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Related Work

-Methods to include physical information inside of autoencoders have been studied in the physics community.
+Methods to blend physics and autoencoders have also been developed.
 A popular approach uses SINDy~\citep{brunton2016discovering} for discovery of low-dimensional latent dynamical systems using autoencoders~\citep{champion2019data}.
-A predictive framework is given in~\citet{lopez2021variational}, which aims to learn nonlinear dynamics by jointly optimizing an \gls*{ELBO}.
-Following our notation, this learns some function which maps $\vu_n \mapsto \vu_{n + k}$, for some $k$, via a \gls*{VAE}. \citet{lusch2018deep} use a physics-informed autoencoder to linearise nonlinear dynamical systems via a Koopman approach; inference is regularised through incorporating the Koopman structure in the loss function. \citet{otto2019linearly} present a similar method, and an extension of these approaches to PDE systems is given in~\citet{gin2021deep}. \citet{morton2018deep} use the linear regression methods of \citet{takeishi2017learning} within a standard autoencoder to similarly compute the Koopman observables. \citet{erichson2019physicsinformed} derive an autoencoder which incorporates a linear Markovian prediction operator, similar to a Koopman operator, which uses physics-informed regulariser to promote Lyapunov stability.
-We note also the related works of~\citet{hernandez2018variational} and~\citet{lu2020extracting} which look at VAE methods to encode high-dimensional dynamical systems and dynamic parameters, respectively.
+A predictive framework is given in~\citet{lopez2021variational}, which aims to learn nonlinear dynamics by jointly optimising an \gls*{ELBO}.
+Following our notation, this learns a function which maps $\vu_n \mapsto \vu_{n + k}$, for some $k$, via a \gls*{VAE}. \citet{lusch2018deep} use a physics-informed autoencoder to linearise nonlinear dynamical systems via a Koopman approach; inference is regularised through incorporating the Koopman structure in the loss function. \citet{otto2019linearly} present a similar method, and an extension of these approaches to PDE systems is given in~\citet{gin2021deep}. \citet{morton2018deep} use the linear regression methods of \citet{takeishi2017learning} within a standard autoencoder to similarly compute the Koopman observables. \citet{erichson2019physicsinformed} derive an autoencoder which incorporates a linear Markovian prediction operator, similar to a Koopman operator, which uses physics-informed regulariser to promote Lyapunov stability. \citet{hernandez2018variational} studies VAE methods to encode high-dimensional dynamical systems.
+Finally, we note the related work which studies the estimation of dynamical parameters within so-called ``gray-box'' systems, blending \gls*{NN} methods with known physical laws~\citep{lu2020extracting,yin2021augmenting,long2018pdeneta,bezenac2019deep}.
+Methods for solving Bayesian inverse problems using \glspl*{VAE} have been developed for stochastic differential equations \cite{SHIN2023112183}, and notably the UQ-VAE \cite{goh2022solving} for when the forward model is known.
+The UQ-VAE uses observation/latent pairs for training, and the forward model used as the decoder.
+These methods require the observation operator to be known.

+Going beyond such ``gray-box'' methods, deep learning methods have been increasingly applied to directly approximating \glspl*{PDE}.
+Termed the \gls*{PINN}~\cite{RAISSI2019686}, physical laws corresponding to the \gls*{PDE} are imposed on the loss function of the \gls*{NN}; solutions that do not obey such laws are thus penalised.
+The framework is flexible, and can be used to solve high-dimensional forward problems \cite{Wandel20228529, ZHU201956}, or to solve inverse problems where noisy data are observed \cite{RAISSI2019686}.
+A Bayesian variant of the standard \gls*{PINN} has been developed in \cite{YANG2021109913} to provide uncertainty quantification in the forward and inverse problem setting, using Bayesian neural networks.